-Later on, we embarked on a tour through all the significant street art in Bristol with WHERETHEWALL (leaving their website here, so you can check them out).
+Later on, we embarked on a tour through all the significant street art in Bristol with WHERETHEWALL.
 I absolutely loved the tour – it was conducted by a real artist and he knew a lot about Bristol street art community as he’s one of them.
 I’ve learned a lot from this tour and actually started perceiving street art in a different way.
-I love some types of street art, but I really dislike the graffiti and this tour made me even more sure of that.
+You can check the availability of the street art tour of Bristol here.

 Bristol has a very interesting history with street art and some of the most prominent artists of the street art scene have created something in Bristol.
 Not mentioning that Banksy is from Bristol and lives there.
 Here are some of the best works we’ve seen during the tour: